 A rapid decline in human activities peaked in Central Europe between 4000–3000 BC and recovered only after 3000 BC, accelerating after 2500 BC.
-This decline has been related to adaptation processes during climatic changes[Kolář et al. 2016][Gardner 2002] – which might have helped the expansion of Yamna settlers into scarcely populated areas –, and it recovered after 3000 BC with a more humid climate that favoured grassland productivity[Harrison and Heyd 2007], accelerating after 2500 BC, which is compatible with the expansion of the horse, the wheel, and pastoralist societies into these areas.
+This decline has been related to adaptation processes during climatic changes[Kolář et al. 2016][Gardner 2002] – which might have helped the expansion of Yamna settlers into scarcely populated areas.
+The area recovered after 3000 BC with a more humid climate that favoured grassland productivity[Harrison and Heyd 2007], accelerating after 2500 BC, at the same time as the horse, the wheel, and pastoralist societies expanded into these areas.
 Their migration seems not to have been a traumatic event.
-There might have been local conflicts and raids, but there are signs of interaction with contemporary societies, as well as exchange of ideas, innovations and material culture[Heyd 2007].
+There might have been local conflicts and raids, but there are signs of interaction with contemporary societies, as well as exchange of ideas, innovations and material culture[Heyd 2012].

 Large stone anthropomorphic stelae seem to have first appeared in the Mikhailovka I culture in the second half of the 4th millennium.
 Mikhailovka I areas were replaced by the Usatovo culture, but its culture continued in the Kemi-Oba culture of Crimea.
 Carved stone stelae appear to have expanded in frequency and elaboration in both territories, and in part of the north Pontic steppes, after about 3300 BC[Anthony 2007].
 Strikingly similar stone stelae appeared later in the Caucasus, Troy, and also in Central and Western Europe, and with special frequency in the Swiss Alps and in the Provence.
 A maritime route for such cultural expansion has been proposed, which would justify e.g. its early presence in Troy[Anthony 2007].

-Support for the western migrations from Yamna is found in the sample of haplogroup R1b1a1a2a2-Z2103 from Beli Manastir, of the Vučedol culture, dated ca. 2775 BC[Mathieson et al. 2017], with an admixture similar to the sample at Mednikarovo.
-This eastern Yamna subclade also found later in a Bell Beaker individual from Hungary at Szigetszentmiklós ca. 2330 BC[Olalde et al. 2017].
-Other early Bell Beaker samples and the modern distribution of basal R1b1a1a2a1-L51* in Central Europe all suggest a western migration of peoples from the Yamna culture – and mainly western R1b1a1a2a1-L51 lineages – along the Danube.
+Support for the western migrations of R1b1a1a2a-L23 lineages from Yamna is found in the sample of haplogroup R1b1a1a2a2-Z2103 from Beli Manastir, of the Vučedol culture, dated ca. 2775 BC[Mathieson et al. 2017], with an admixture similar to the sample at Mednikarovo.
+This eastern Yamna subclade is also found later in a Bell Beaker individual from Hungary at Szigetszentmiklós ca. 2330 BC[Olalde et al. 2017].
+Other early Bell Beaker samples, and the modern distribution of basal R1b1a1a2a1-L51* in Central Europe all suggest a migration of peoples from the Yamna culture to the west – and mainly western Yamna R1b1a1a2a1-L51 lineages – along the Danube.

 Modern distribution of haplogroup R1b1a1a2a1-L51*.
 Adapted from Richard Rocca (2012).